ESF-Works

 • language, teaching and learning.

-The work of the EASI DP encompasses activity from trialling ideas to developing products and good practice, which EASI recommends and promotes.
+The work of the EASI DP encompasses activity from trialing ideas to developing products and good practice, which EASI recommends and promotes.

 EASI promotes the ethos that asylum seekers have the right to be active and equal members of society.